 Over the course of several years, I learned how to take advantage of these promotions to earn more than $2,000 annually in cold hard cash.

-Here’s what you need to know about bank account bonuses and how I benefit from them.
+Here’s what you need to know about bank account bonuses and how to benefit from them.

 What Are Bank Account Bonuses?

 Many banks and credit unions offer introductory bonuses to incentivize people to sign up for an account.
-Depending on the financial institution, I’ve seen bonuses ranging from $50 to $1,000.
+Depending on the financial institution, I’ve seen bonuses ranging from $50 to $1,000 or more.
 They’re often offered through limited-time promotions, both for checking and savings accounts, and the requirements to earn one can vary.
 Here are some of the things you may have to do to earn one: